Christopher Smith’s practice focuses on pharmacy law, drug distribution, and reimbursement issues.

 - Provides litigation counsel in complex civil litigation matters involving health care issues

-Earlier in his career, Mr. Smith was a Visiting Assistant Professor of Law at Widener University School of Law’s Health Law Institute and served as a Legal Fellow for the U.S. Senate Judiciary Committee’s Subcommittee on Crime and Drugs.
+Earlier in his career, Christopher was a Visiting Assistant Professor of Law at Widener University School of Law’s Health Law Institute and served as a Legal Fellow for the U.S. Senate Judiciary Committee’s Subcommittee on Crime and Drugs.

-Among his extracurricular activities, Mr. Smith serves as a judge for American University Washington College of Law’s Health Law Writing Competition.
+Among his extracurricular activities, Christopher serves as a judge for American University Washington College of Law’s Health Law Writing Competition.
 He also serves on the Board of Directors of DNAngels, a nonprofit dedicated to assisting individuals searching for their biological parents.